How are your programs operating during the COVID-19 pandemic?

 Are campers divided into age groups?

 Yes.
 Each of our Day Camp sessions has a maximum enrollment of 60 kids, ages 6-12.
-The campers are then divided by age into four groups of up to 10.
+The campers are then divided by age into up to six groups of up to 10 campers.
 So for example, if you were to enroll a 6 year-old child, they would probably be in a group with other 6 and 7 year-olds (the exact breakdown of age groups depends on how many children of what age enroll for that camp session).
 Each group of 10 has one lead instructor and a volunteer assistant instructor.
 All the campers and staff meet together for a story or other community activity once in a while, but most of the experience is within a smaller same-age group of kids, with instructors who really get to know each camper individually.

 What happens in case of an animal sighting?